North Ranch - Trout Pond Fishing

 Season Dates: May 15, 2024 - August 31, 2024

-2024 Pond Status: Muskrat Pond will be open.
-Big Dam Pond is under development and not available for fishing this year.
+2024 Pond Status: Muskrat Pond and Big Dam Pond are both open for fishing.

 The North Ranch main compound, which sits at 5400-foot elevation includes two trout ponds, “Muskrat Pond” and the “Big Dam Pond”.
 These ponds were part of an overall riparian restoration and conservation project at the ranch.
 They recharge the aquifer, provide a critical water source for wildlife, and breathe new life into the valley bottom.
 No cattle are allowed in this area.
 This no-cattle zone consists of 514 aerial acres, with actual acres considerably more considering terrain variations (ridges, draws and such).
 In this zone only wildlife is permitted to roam freely.
 And due to no cattle grazing, the area offers excellent forage for the elk, deer, and antelope over the winter months.